Aquatots: Death and the end of the Aquatots

 Kathy and Bubba were both accomplished platform divers.
 In May 1953, Kathy Tongay attempted to complete a one-and-a-half layout dive from a height of 33 ft at Miami's Macfadden-Deauville Pool, but her attempt failed and she bellyflopped.
 Afterward, she complained of back pain, and her father took her to the Treasure Isle Pool, where the children trained five days a week.
 A lifeguard at the pool later reported that Kathy was badly bruised and ill.
 Her father fed her some soup and ordered her to enter the pool even though Kathy was crying.
 She did not swim for long, and after the Tongays returned home, Kathy went into convulsions and died.
 Homicide detectives stated that Kathy had apparently been beaten and had died from a ruptured intestine, internal bleeding and an infection.

-Tongay was charged with second-degree murder but was convicted of manslaughter and sentenced to ten years at hard labor.
+Russell Tongay was charged with second-degree murder but was convicted of manslaughter and sentenced to ten years at hard labor.